Kentucky Auto Accident Lawyers Are There When You Need Them

 Kentucky is also a pure comparative negligence state.
 If a driver injured in an auto accident brings a suit, any compensation he/she may be awarded is based on the degree to which both he/she and the other driver shared the responsibility for it.
 The insurance carrier of the driver who is at fault must pay, but its payments are reduced in the same proportion as the other driver’s responsibility.
 For example, suppose the jury finds that Driver A was 60 percent responsible and Driver B was 40 percent responsible.
 Driver A’s insurance company has to pay Driver B, but it can reduce its payments by 40 percent.
 Thus, if B sustained $1,000 worth of damages, they would receive only $600.

-If you are injured in an auto accident, let our Kentucky lawyers be your advocates
+If you are injured in an auto accident, let our Kentucky auto accident lawyers be your advocates

 If you are injured because of another’s negligent driving, you should contact an experienced Kentucky auto accident lawyer as soon as possible.
 The attorneys at CPW Law fight aggressively to protect your interests and have established a reputation for obtaining fair judgments and settlements for their clients.

 Your case is important to us, and we want to help.
 Please call us today at 877-686-8879, or fill out our contact form to schedule a free, no-obligation consultation with a Kentucky auto accident attorney.
-We see clients in Lexington, Louisville, and across the state.
+Our Kentucky car accident lawyers see clients in Lexington, Louisville, and across the state.